malakklabib/nlp-project/README.md

 # Question Answering Model: LSTM-Based Encoder

-This repository implements a question-answering (QA) system using an LSTM-based encoder-decoder model.
+This repository implements a question-answering (QA) system using an LSTM-based encoder model.
 The model predicts the start and end indices of the answer span within a given context, leveraging bidirectional LSTMs and cross-entropy loss for optimization.

 ---